-- Oral Argument. - 1.
-Motion day will be Thursday of each week.
-Unless the judge orders otherwise, the clerk will calendar motions in accordance with this Rule. - Oral argument is at the discretion of the court but will normally be heard unless the court enters an order indicating otherwise or the motion is a non-hearing motion. - The following motions will be non-hearing motions to be decided on the documents: - A. motions to alter, amend, or reconsider a judgment or order; - B. motions for judgment as a matter of law or for a new trial; - C. motions for clarification of a judgment or order; - D. motions for relief from judgment; - E.D. motions to proceed in forma pauperis; - E. motions for appointment of counsel; - F. motions to appear by telephone or videoteleconference; - G. motions to exceed page limits; - H. motions to extend or shorten time; - I. stipulated motions;
+- 1. Motion day will be Thursday of each week.
+Unless the judge orders otherwise, the clerk will calendar motions in accordance with this Rule. - 2.
+Oral argument is at the discretion of the Court but will normally be heard unless the Court enters an order indicating otherwise or the motion is a non-hearing motion. - 3.
+The following motions will be non-hearing motions to be decided on the documents: - A. motions to alter, amend, or reconsider a judgment or order; - B. motions for judgment as a matter of law or for a new trial; - C. motions for clarification of a judgment or order; - D. motions to proceed in forma pauperis; - E. motions for appointment of counsel; - F. motions to appear by telephone or video teleconference; - G. motions to exceed page limits; - H. motions to extend or shorten time; - I. stipulated motions; - J. motions for certification of finality under Fed.
+R. Civ.
+P. 54(b); - K. appeals from a magistrate judge's decision or order; and - L. objections to a magistrate judge's report and recommendation.